nhsconnect/FHIR-CDS/pages/explore/api_post_isvalid.md

 <td>An optional client-provided identifier to track the request.</td>
 <td>This SHOULD be populated</td>
 <td>
-Each invocation of the $check-services method MUST use a unique requestId<br/>
+Each invocation of the $isValid method MUST use a unique requestId<br/>
 The requestId MUST be locally unique
 </td>
 </tr>